 At the urging of Cleveland’s bishop, the Ursulines opened a school for boys in 1886 on the grounds at Villa Angela.
-St. Joseph's Seminary grew in service to young boys in grades one to eight.
-In 1892 a new larger building was built to accommodate the boys at St. Joseph's; it remained in service until 1946 when a fire destroyed the facility.
-Interestingly, about six years later, the Marionists, a Catholic order of priests and brothers, would open Saint Joseph’s High School about a mile east of the Villa Angela property on the Lake Erie shore.
+St. Joseph Seminary grew in service to young boys in grades one to eight.
+In 1892 a new larger building was built to accommodate the boys at St. Joseph; it remained in service until 1946 when a fire destroyed the facility.
+Interestingly, within five years, the Marionists, a Catholic order of priests and brothers, would open Saint Joseph High School about a mile east of the Villa Angela property on the Lake Erie shore.

-Meanwhile, St. Mary's remained a popular residence and day school for girls staffed and managed by the Ursulines.
+Meanwhile, St. Mary remained a popular residence and day school for girls staffed and managed by the Ursulines.
 The property housed the schools, a convent for the nuns and open orchard property.
 In 1906 the Humphrey Company (owners of next door neighbor Euclid Beach) bought 11 acres of Villa Angela property.
 The real estate proved most profitable and provided ongoing financial support for the Ursuline educational efforts in the community.
-It is unclear from historical records when the school was renamed Villa Angela Academy which served girls as a high school until its merger in 1990 with St. Joseph High School.
-Villa Angela - St. Joseph High School serves coed classes on the lake shore at East 185th Street.
+The historical records show St Mary School was renamed Villa Angela Academy in August, 1941 as it transitioned to a four year high school which served girls until its merger in 1990 with St. Joseph High School.
+Villa Angela - St. Joseph High School serves coeducational classes on the lake shore at East 185th Street.

-The original Villa Angela property is currently owned by the City of Cleveland and is the home of a branch of the Cleveland Public Library.
+The original Villa Angela property is currently owned by the City of Cleveland and is the home of the Memorial-Nottingham Branch of the Cleveland Public Library.
 The surrounding grounds make up part of the system of lakeshore parks on Cleveland’s east and west sides.
 Villa Angela Beach adjoins Euclid Beach Park and Wildwood Park to provide scenic overlooks, a fishing pier, a sandy beach and boat launch access to Lake Erie.